February 7, 2022

 But on their own, they won’t give you context broad enough for you to check whether your primary assumptions are true.
 There’s a chance that your users value your product for something different than you think.
 They may also have specific needs that your product doesn’t satisfy right now.
 And the numbers alone won’t show you that.

 If you stick to a “just the numbers” approach, you may end up quickly losing your product/market fit.
 You may start developing your product in a very different direction that your devoted users expect.
 Or focus on features that don’t really matter.

 So… What should you do?

 To get the whole picture of how your product can fit the consumers, you need to go out there, talk to your customers, and make a reality check.
-You need to understand them in depth and gage how they feel about your product.
+You need to understand them in depth and gauge how they feel about your product.
 You need to own the relationship with your users and the two best ways to do so are: interviewing them or sending out a survey.

-They will not just help you with your product/market fit questions, but may also be a great source of incredible case studies and testimonials, and give you better understanding of what the real buyer’s journey actually looks like.
+They will not just help you with your product/market fit questions, but may also be a great source of incredible case studies and testimonials, and give you a better understanding of what the real buyer’s journey actually looks like.
 Pro tip: it’s never the same one you came up with at the outset.

 What you should learn by conducting customer research?

 Check out Mike Fishbein’s list of customer development questions you can use in your research—it may be really helpful to create your own list.
 I also outlined my favorite ones that may be useful for this specific use case:

 |The core of the problem they try to solve with your product||What are the key features of your product (and how your users talk about them)|

 |Main priorities for new features or functionality||Main problems and pain points connected to your product (and how your users talk about them)|